SLKone/staging/_case-studies/Developing-a-Financial-Plan-200M-Womens-Healthcare.md

 ---
 layout: case-study
-title:  "Developing a Financial Plan $200M Women’s Healthcare"
+title:  "Developing a Financial Plan $200M Women's Healthcare"
 industries: [Healthcare]
 services: [Financial Analytics, Cost Management]
 intro: SLKone transformed an antiquated finance function from a transaction manager to a strategic business partner.
 The improvement plan set the right metrics, measures, and analyses to grow the organization